Omarosa's revenge: Book trashes 'moblike' Trump, exposes family drama, bashes ex-colleagues

 Manigault-Newman also writes in the book that she believed her firing was related to her knowledge of a tape made in the early 2000s, in which Trump supposedly uses “the N-word.”

 That claim has been the subject of intense dispute, as she says in the book that the tape exists but she hadn't heard it.
-Yet on NBC's "Meet the Press" on Sunday, she said she has since heard it.
+Yet on NBC's "Meet the Press" on Sunday, she said she has since heard it

+Monday evening, Trump tweeted that "The Apprentice" producer Mark Burnett had assured him that no such tape existed of him using "such a terrible and disgusting word."

+"I don't have that word in my vocabulary, and never have," Trump wrote.
+"She made it up."

 The former White House aide makes a slew of other accusations in her book, sure to be chewed over for days by the president's allies and detractors alike.